Guy Mowbray: BT Sport (2015–present)

 Since BT Sport acquired the domestic exclusive rights for the UEFA club competitions for the UK and Republic of Ireland from ITV and Sky Sports in 2015, Mowbray returned his Champions League commentaries since covering the network in 1999 for some matches on their channels.

 IMG (2016–present)

 Since the start of 2016–17 season, Mowbray went to commentate for the English-language UEFA Champions League and the Europa League world feed commentary for the international viewers outside of the countries with the exclusive rights, but on the 2020 final, he replaced Tony Jones for the Champions League final live commentary duties.
 As part of his work for IMG, Mowbray commentated on Wrexham's FA Cup ties on US television network ESPN.

 Personal life

-Born in York, Mowbray continues to live in the city with his family.
-He was educated at Huntington School in the north of the city.
+Mowbray continues to live in Haxby, York with his family.
 He plays cricket regularly for Bishopthorpe Cricket Club second team, and occasionally for the first team.
-He is a supporter of York City.
+He is a supporter of York City Football Club.